joseguerr/Covid19-FromSourceToVisualization/README.md

 ### TRANSFORMATION 3 IN DATAFLOW:
-drop the columns until 2019 from population_by_age file also, in other files we have country, country_code, etc. There for we separate the first column into two, the first called age_group and the other called country_code. we can then perform a look up on dim_country. the third step is to pivot the table in order to have all the data from one country in one row with columns for the different age groups
+drop the columns until 2019 from population_by_age file also, in other files we have country, country_code, etc. Therefore we separate the first column into two, the first called age_group and the other called country_code. we can then perform a look up on dim_country. the third step is to pivot the table in order to have all the data from one country in one row with columns for the different age groups